 Applying for Australian citizenship costs between 40 and 285 AUD.
 In some instances, the application fee might be waived.
 How much you pay depends on:

 - Whether you’re applying online or by post.

 - Where you’re applying from, i.e. inside Australia or overseas.

 - How you’re paying.

 Want to open a bank account in Australia?
 No worries.
 Read our guide to setting up an Australian bank account, including from overseas.
-Alternatively, if you need to transfer money to an existing account, get two fee-free transfers with Azimo.

 What documents do I need to apply for Australian citizenship?

 You’ll need to submit a range of documents to prove that you are who you say you are (identity documents).
 You’ll also need to include a certificate that states that you don’t have a criminal record (good character documents).

 1. Any three original documents that all show your photograph and signature